daisy/pipeline/modules/scripts/zedai-to-pef/doc/index.md

 By default, text is translated to braille with a simple generic [liblouis](http://liblouis.org) based translator.
 All the translation tables distributed by liblouis (about 80 languages) are included in the DAISY Pipeline.
 The translator will automatically look for the table that matches the `xml:lang` attribute best.
 The `transform` option gives you more control over translator selection.
 For example:

-    --x-transform "(locale:fr)"
+    --transform "(locale:fr)"

 will force the document to be translated to French braille.
 Or, you might want to select a specific liblouis table, for example US English Grade 1:

-    --x-transform "(liblouis-table:'en-us-g1.ctb')"
+    --transform "(liblouis-table:'en-us-g1.ctb')"

-If you are running DAISY Pipeline 2 in local mode, and you have your own liblouis tables installed somewhere, you can use them by specifying the full path:
+If you are running DAISY Pipeline in local mode, and you have your own liblouis tables installed somewhere, you can use them by specifying the full path:

-    --x-transform "(liblouis-table:'file:/home/me/liblouis-tables/my_en-us.ctb')"
+    --transform "(liblouis-table:'file:/home/me/liblouis-tables/my_en-us.ctb')"

-Liblouis is the main translation engine used in DAISY Pipeline 2, but other libraries are available.
+Liblouis is the main translation engine used in DAISY Pipeline, but other libraries are available.
 The following translator is backed by [Dotify](https://code.google.com/p/dotify/), the braille translation library developed at MTM:

-    --x-transform "(translator:dotify)"
+    --transform "(translator:dotify)"

 More examples are provided below.
 If your use case requires non-trivial features and the supplied generic translators won't do, you can write your own translator, which might be a combination of existing and new components.
 If you have idea's about features that should be supported by default, please share them with us.